prosolotechnologies/prosolo/prosolo-main/README.txt

 	-Xmx1024m -Xms512m -Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_shmem,address=8081,server=y,suspend=n

 If you supply suspend=y instead of suspend=n, run of the program will wait for the debugger to be invoked.
-This is usefull when debugging application startup process.
+This is useful when debugging application startup process.

 --Step 2--